mozilla/dennis/docs/translating.rst

 haha
 ----

-Haha❗ Adds "Haha!" before sentences in a string.
-Haha❗ The exclamation point is a non-ASCII character, so this is both fun and tests unicode handling!
+Haha!
+Adds "Haha!" before sentences in a string.
+Haha!
+The exclamation point is a non-ASCII character, so this is both fun and tests unicode handling!